 At the Annual Meeting, we are holding an advisory vote of our shareholders to approve the compensation of our named executive officers, as described in "Compensation Discussion and Analysis" and "Executive Compensation Information" in this proxy statement pursuant to Item 402 of the SEC's Regulation S-K. We currently hold annual advisory votes to approve executive compensation, which is the frequency shareholders supported at the last advisory vote related to the frequency of these votes.
-At the Annual Meeting, we are also holding an advisory vote of our shareholders regarding the frequency of future advisory votes to approve executive compensation; see "Item 4: Advisory Vote Related to the Frequency of Future Advisory Votes to Approve Executive Compensation."

-As described in "Compensation Discussion and Analysis" above, we design our executive compensation program to attract and retain high quality executive officers, to pay for operating performance funded by positive financial results, to pay at competitive levels, to increase the percentage of payat-risk with increasing levels of responsibility and to encourage adherence to the Company's values of integrity, respect and uncompromising safety.
+As described in "Compensation Discussion and Analysis" above, we design our executive compensation program to attract and retain high quality executive officers, to pay for operating performance funded by positive financial results, to pay at competitive levels, to increase the percentage of pay-at-risk with increasing levels of responsibility and to encourage adherence to the Company's values of integrity, respect and uncompromising safety.
 A significant portion of our executive officers' compensation is at risk, reflecting the Company's philosophy that individuals should be rewarded for performance that contributes to Snap-on achieving its long-term and short-term strategic business objectives.
 In addition, the Company also seeks to reward its executive officers for operating performance, as well as the accomplishment of corporate and personal performance goals.
 We believe the Company's compensation program as a whole is well suited to promote the Company's objectives in both the long and short term.